sidharrth2002/email-blast-script/README.md

 node app.js
 ```

 This starter app can be expanded to run on a server, through an API.
-For large scale use (hundreds of recipients), consider renting your own server or buying your own email server first to prevent IP blacklisting.
+For large scale use (hundreds of recipients), consider renting your own email server (any SMTP client will do) first to prevent IP blacklisting.
 This script will be sufficient for regular use.

 Future releases will include:
 1. Custom Templating of Emails Through EJS